Evyweb/ioctopus/README.md

 });
 ```

+#### Classes
-- You can register classes, the dependencies of the class will be resolved and injected in the constructor
+You can register classes, the dependencies of the class will be resolved and injected in the constructor

 ```typescript
 class MyServiceClass implements MyServiceClassInterface {